 - Montreal is an exciting, vibrant and cosmopolitan city with one of the lowest costs of living of all the major metropolitan areas in North America

 - Our graduates have networking opportunities with a vast array of alumni serving in Jewish educational institutions throughout North America

 Is it possible to finish the program ahead of schedule?

 Some of our B Ed graduates have been able to complete the program earlier (eg. ½ year earlier) by taking additional courses during the semester, and/or some courses during the summer semester.
 Additionally, if you have previous university credits, you might qualify to have these credits counted toward your McGill degree.
 For additional information, contact the eric [dot] caplan [at] mcgill [dot] ca (program director) .

 What job opportunities are available for me if I don’t necessarily want to teach Jewish Studies in Hebrew?

 While our various programs prepare students to be able to teach Jewish Studies in Hebrew in the elementary or high school setting, some of our graduates go on to teach other subjects.
 Graduates of the B Ed program have found jobs teaching in English (or French, if bilingual) in Jewish schools, public schools, and private schools throughout North America.
 Because the B Ed program offers the possibility of certification by the Quebec government, it may be possible to obtain reciprocal certification in a number of other provinces and states.
-Further information can be obtained from the Student Affairs Office.
+Further information can be obtained from the Office of Internships and Student Affairs.